Executive Summary

-At first blush, you’d think that Decision Analysts have a lot to contribute to innovation.
-Innovators face tremendous uncertainty; Decision Analysts are experts at making decisions under uncertain circumstances.
+At first blush, you’d think that Decision Scientists have a lot to contribute to innovation.
+Innovators face tremendous uncertainty; Decision Scientists are experts at making decisions under uncertain circumstances.
+This becomes especially important in innovation’s “messy middle,” where uncertainty is highest and decisions are hardest to evaluate.

 Frame